VanderPloegR1/companion/Developing-on-Windows-10.md

-Install node latest form [here](https://nodejs.org/en/) and make sure you install additional tools like chocolatery (its a separate process, but it installs important stuff like Visual Studio buildtools and python).
+Install node latest form [here](https://nodejs.org/en/) and make sure you install additional tools like chocolatey (its a separate process, but it installs important stuff like Visual Studio buildtools and python).

 Install Visual studio code: (https://code.visualstudio.com//) or Atom (https://atom.io/) as your editor